[Eat it]: Shanxi Oat Noodles

 The swath of land that spans from Gansu to Shanxi Province, has long been a cultural crossroads.
 It is, of course, home to much of the Silk Road.
 Not only is it the heartland of China’s Muslim Hui population, the region has also spent centuries of its history under the control of northern nomadic peoples like the Mongols and the Manchus.
 All of these influences have served to make the cuisine here quite unique.
 For a taste, look no further than Xibei Youmian Cun.

-If the Yangtze is the geographical boundary between China's north and south, then cereals are its culinary counterpart.
+If the Huai River is the geographical boundary between China's north and south, then cereals are its culinary counterpart.
 Rice, of course, dominates the cuisine of the south, while up north, they seem to eat pretty much everything but.
 And, particularly in Shanxi, they like oats.
 That’s the namesake ingredient at this restaurant.
 Oat flour comprises most of the starch servings here.
 It comes in the form of dumpling skin, they roll into sheets and wrap it up with minced vegetables, they stretch it into noodles, they even make steamed brown sugar and cinnamon rolls out of it....

 But this is their best-known use of the grain…